leonstel/leonstel.github.io/blogs/gmap2.md

 structure is a necessity for writing good navigational code.

 *js*
-While doing all this fancy stuff we will use Typescript and the `@types/googlemaps` package.
+While doing all this fancy stuff we will use Typescript and the `@types/googlemaps` package (type definition for google maps lib).
 Typescript will enforce you to write code strictly and eliminates many unnecessary bugs.
 Furthermore ES6 features, factory methods and method abstraction will accompany our road.

 ## Google Maps Instance
 - why